 - Taxable services

 The current system of consumption tax in China was implemented in 1994 via the Interim Regulations on Consumption Tax passed by the State Council in 1993.
 It was amended in 2008.
 On November 25, 2014, the MOF (Ministry of Finance) and the SAT (State Administration of Tax) jointly released additional adjustments.
-4 types of goods were exempted from consumption tax.
+4 types of goods were exempted from the consumption tax.
 According to the latest adjustment, consumption tax can be applied to the listed imported items:

 Consumption Tax – Taxable Items and Rates